 It’s just not possible to keep track of your data that way.

-At this stage, you need a formal data governance strategy to ensure your organisation continues to meet its desired outcomes.
+At this stage, you need a formal data governance policy and strategy to ensure your organisation continues to meet its desired outcomes.
 These might include:

 Strong data governance is also a vital part of business innovation and process transformation.
 Remaining responsive and open to new data capabilities is the key to fending off fierce competition.
 But relying on outdated or backward-thinking structures can harm your chances of success.

 The following data innovations will have a huge impact on your current business processes:

 In each case, a lack of data governance can prove costly, resulting in poor data quality, insurmountable business silos, and complex and time-consuming reconciliation projects.

 Despite the push to build company-wide data cultures, 69 percent of organisations are still failing to become ‘data-driven’.
 And the use of this terminology is a core part of the problem.